Dave Fleischer

 Dave Fleischer (/ˈflaɪʃər/; July 14, 1894 – June 25, 1979) was an American film director and producer who co-owned Fleischer Studios with his older brother Max Fleischer.
-He was a native of New York City.

 Biography

 Early life and career

-Fleischer was the youngest of five brothers and grew up in Brownsville, Brooklyn, a poor Jewish neighbourhood.
+Fleischer was the youngest of five brothers and grew up in Brownsville, Brooklyn, New York City, a poor Jewish neighbourhood.
 By the time he was born, his father had lost his means of livelihood due to the mass production of garments.

 Fleischer worked as an usher at the Palace Theater on Broadway, where he was exposed to vaudeville.
 This experience contributed to the development of his sense for gags and comic timing, which came into play when he joined forces with his older brother, Max in the production of animated cartoons.
 At one point, the family lived in Coney Island, and he became interested in being a clown for one of the sideshow amusements.
 This clown character would be recalled a few years later in connection with Max's early experiments with his first major invention, "The Rotoscope", and was the source of their first character who evolved into Koko the Clown in the pioneering series, Out of the Inkwell.

 Around 1913–14, he began working as a film cutter for Pathé Exchange the American branch of Pathé, the French company that was the world's largest film production and distribution company, and the largest manufacturer of film equipment in the first decades of the 20th century.